 The White City.
 The Second City.
 The City of the Big Shoulders.
 The Hog Butcher for the World.
 The City That Works.
-It goes by many vivid names, but to everyone who's lived, grown and loved there, Chicago has no parallel in America.
+It goes by many vivid names.
 Chicago grew to prominence as a quintessential American city, full of noise, color, commerce, and creativity.
-In 1871, the Great Chicago Fire laid waste to the city.
-From tragedy came triumph, though, and the new Chicago became an emblem of the America to come in the Gilded Age.
+In 1871, the Great Chicago Fire laid waste to the city, but triumph came from tragedy and the new Chicago became an emblem of America to come in the Gilded Age.

 In 1937, Sidney and William Keller purchased The Whitehall, a downtown Chicago hotel, transforming it into a premier residential hotel and culinary destination.
 Over the years, this Chicago hotel evolved, offering luxurious accommodations and fine dining experiences to its distinguished guests.

 In 1956, The Whitehall Club opened its doors as an exclusive members-only restaurant, offering the finest in French and Continental cuisine.
 Its elegant atmosphere boasted crystal chandeliers, red leather chairs, and an antique marble fireplace adorned with fresh flowers.

 The Club attracted many notable members and visitors, such as Vincent Price, the "Merchant of the Macabre," who included his favorite Whitehall Club recipes in his acclaimed cookbook series.
 The founder of McDonald's, Ray Kroc, was also a regular visitor, persistently trying to recruit the club's French chef, Rene Arend, to be McDonald's product development chef.